Dunhill Logo

 Dunhill LogoDunhill Logo PNG

 The Dunhill logo perfectly mirrors the shape of the company’s products.
-It is sophisticated, stylish, refined, and versatile at the same time.
+It is sophisticated, stylish, refined, and versatile at once.
 Its rounded corners, broad lines, and clean lines convey an air of business and elegance.

 Dunhill: Brand overview